e10-atp/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+--Made the changes in the color changes more uniform by changing conversion function --Made color changes more granular by changing based on total minutes instead of hours --Stylized the font to be more readable and in a more fashionable position --Removed strobing effect by using different fill function --Made color test state more readable by combining color and time display stages and adding a pause